 There are thousands of freeware flight simulator add-ons available across the internet, and the process for installing each one is a little different.
 However, you'll almost always find clearly-written installation instructions included with each download, and that should be your starting point.
 The instructions may be right on the download page or included in a ‘.txt' file titled "ReadMe" with the file download.
 Like with any add-on, really read those instructions, and follow the steps carefully!

 Depending on your simulator, it may also be a good idea to back up files before installing a new product, especially if it requires making significant changes.
-Modern simulators are making this process easier by allowing add-ons to be installed through a centralized “Add-On Scenery” or “Community” area.
-When you want to install multiple new freeware add-ons, try them one at a time, so you’ll know what to remove if you encounter something you don’t like.
+Modern simulators are making this process easier by allowing add-ons to be installed through a centralized "Community" area.
+When you want to install multiple new freeware add-ons, try them one at a time, so you'll know what to remove if you encounter something you don't like.

 Freeware Websites